HLgitrepo/constitution/constitution.md

 - vii.
 Linguine !
 - viii.
 In order for the Hellenic League to declare war, the assembly must pass a vote to war.
 - ix.
 Security deposits can only be seized if the senate and/or assembly agrees that a breach of the terms has happened.
+- x.
+If a Hellene does not share all enemies with HL, the members of that Hellene can not use HL tags in their ship name.
 # 3. Institutions
 ## a.
 Assembly
 - i.
 The assembly is a body consisting of all members of the clan, this institution elects senators and secretaries.
 Votes are also conducted in the assembly, a vote conducted in the assembly can only be overruled by a later vote by the assembly.